RailEduKit/SigLab-3Dmodels/README.md

 ## dependencies

 This project requires several OpenSCAD libraries to render the models correctly.
-The dependencies can be installed automatically using the provided `dependencies.sh` script or manually following the instructions below.
+The dependencies can be installed automatically using the provided `scripts/install_dependencies.sh` script or manually following the instructions below.

 ### Official OpenSCAD Library Installation